trevhub/rocketpool/cheapnode.md

 M.2 Nvme
-Due to the data transfer demands of running a rocketpool node I did not cheap out in this area of the build.
+Due to the data transfer demands of running a rocketpool node I went with a suitable 2TB NVMe drive that will meet the demands of staking from [Yorrick’s Overview](https://gist.github.com/yorickdowne/f3a3e79a573bf35767cd002cc977b038) of various options.
 The Elitedesk 800 supports PCIe 3.0x so I went with:

 Samsung 970 evo plus 2TB PCIe Gen 3.0 x4 NVMe 1.3